310mc/https-310mc.github.io-tl/source/_posts/feature_scout/misshapen_masterpiece.md

     </div>
 </div>

 <p class="storydata">Chiaki’s tracksuit got torn again in a different area.
-He goes to get it fixed up by Anzu, only to find Kiryu in the room too…</p>
+He goes to get it fixed up by the producer, only to find Kiryu in the room too…</p>

 <p class="releasedate"><b>Story Release Date:</b> March 30, 2024</p>